PepGames/DX_DirectorsCut/README.md

   There will be black bars on both the left and right side of the screen.

   You <em>can</em> scale it up to a higher resolution (6x–8x recommended) to get a crisp image.
-  But using widescreen cheats or hacks may cause unintended behaviors and crashes — do so at your own risk.
+  But using widescreen cheats or hacks may cause unintended behaviors and crashes, do so at your own risk.
 </details>

 <details>